Our Committee

 That same year Jude became an active member and is now co-director, with Anne-Marie Stapp, of Sing Out Levin - a local community choir who meet weekly on Friday mornings.
 They also sing out in the local community several times a year.

-Claire Hewitt has been a member of Song Leaders Network Aotearoa since 2015.
+Since May 2016, Jude has been an active member of the Song Leaders Network Aotearoa.